amazon-science/alexa-arena/modeling/inference/README.md

 python -m modeling.inference.convert_new_data_to_nlg
 ```

-# Run mission level evaluation
+# 3. Model-dependent Set Up

-Once the data is downloaded and converted, we can run the mission level evalaution which uses the utterances from the data and runs them through the model to convert them to executable actions which are then sent to the Arena environment to execute and evaluate whether the mission could be completed using those set of utterances and for the provided model.
+Once the data is downloaded and converted, we can run the mission level evaluation which uses the utterances from the data and runs them through the model to convert them to executable actions which are then sent to the Arena environment to execute and evaluate whether the mission could be completed using those set of utterances and for the provided model.

 For running the evaluation with pretrained models, follow the steps for the respective models.
 The models are in `modeling/inference/models/` and the corresponding model executors are in `modeling/inference/model_executors/`.